nguyenkhangduy298/ABB_robot_object_detection_vision/README.md

 ## :dart: About ##

-:heavy_check_mark:	Develop an object detection algorithm using YoloV3 for detecting custom objects (box, prism and cylinder).
+:heavy_check_mark:	Develop an object detection algorithm using YoloV3 for detecting custom objects (box, prism and cylinder). <br>
-:heavy_check_mark:	Implement distance measurement using disparity map from 2D cameras to extract object’s location and orientation by pose estimattion.
+:heavy_check_mark:	Implement distance measurement using disparity map from 2D cameras to extract object’s location and orientation by pose estimattion. <br>
-:heavy_check_mark:	Work with real industrial robot provided by ABB Company to process and pick the corresponding object in real time and error-handling.
+:heavy_check_mark:	Work with real industrial robot provided by ABB Company to process and pick the corresponding object in real time and error-handling. <br>

 ## :sparkles: Features ##